aqmnguyen/webpack-example/README.md

 1. Git clone the project
 2. cd into the project
-3. run 'npm install' from the terminal
+3. run `npm install` from the terminal

 #### To Run

-1. npm test // dev server
+1. `npm test // dev server`
-2. npm start // build and bundle package for prod
+2. `npm start // build and bundle package for prod`